Seasoned Grilled Potatoes Recipe

 The goal for a grilled meal is to not have to do any actual cooking inside, right?
 So often, Ben is outside manning the grill and I’m inside making a few sides to go with dinner.
 Wouldn’t it be ideal to all be hanging out outside, watching the kids play, sipping a cool drink, and creating a complete meal on the grill?

 Maybe the ladies can even “man” the grill for upcoming Fathers’ Day dinners.
-Steak, these seasoned grilled potatoes, and perhaps some grilled veggies?
+Steak, these seasoned grilled potatoes, and perhaps a grilled vegetable salad?
 Dinner, done.
 Add this grilled pineapple with caramel toffee crunch ice cream for an extra special treat.

 When I created this recipe, I wanted these potatoes to have a kind of barbecue feel so I grabbed a bunch of spices from my spice cupboard to concoct a spice-rub of sorts, similar to something you’d put on chicken, beef or steak.
 I was going to call these spice-rubbed potatoes, but since there’s no actual rubbing involved, I went with seasoned grilled potatoes.
 Although you may be rubbing your satisfied belly after eating these.
 That was cheesy.
 Moving on…